What is Dividend Growth?

 - The user first needs to collect the data of the Dividend payout history of the securities.

-- In case the dividend payout for two adjacent periods are available and the growth is to be calculated for two adjacent periods, categories the dividend paid in the previous period as ‘D1’ & in the next period as ‘D2’.
+- In case the dividend payout for two adjacent periods are available, to calculate the growth for two adjacent periods, categories the dividend paid in the previous period as ‘D1’ & in the next period as ‘D2’.

-- Put the value in the provided formula and the growth will be found as a result.
+- Put the value in the provided formula, and you can find the growth as a result.

-- In case the compounded growth rate is to be calculated based on the data of two periods who are not adjacent then collect the data and categories the initial dividend paid as ‘Do’ & next dividend as ‘Dn’ & calculate the difference between the two periods which will be termed as ‘n’.
+- To calculate compounded growth rate based on data of two periods, which are not adjacent, collect the data and categorize the initial dividend paid as ‘Do’ & next dividend as ‘Dn.’
+Calculate the difference between the two periods which term it as ‘n.’

 - Put the same values in the compounded growth rate formula for the evaluation of the rate.